And action! A guide to Wisconsin's drive-in movie theaters

 N1936 WI-69, Monroe (about two hours from Milwaukee)

 This Monroe entertainment spot has been "where the stars come to play at night" for 65 years, but with the pandemic, it was uncertain if the Sky Vu Drive In was going to see its 66th anniversary.
 Thankfully, like the rest of the state's drive-ins, the Sky Vu – built in 1954 and gone fully digital in 2012 – is gearing up for its latest season complete with a tasty concession stand, clear digital audio over the FM dial, a giant screen and a ceiling of the stars.
 Just make sure you bring cash because the Sky Vu doesn't take card – and unfortunately, your furry four-legged film lovers will have to hear about the experience when you get home, since they're not allowed.
-Get ready for the shows to hit the big screen again come next month!
+This weekend, get ready for a smash hit double feature of "Shrek" and "Jurassic Park" starting at around 8:35 p.m.

 Skyway Drive-In Theater